 Here are some common types of thumb splints you’ll come across while searching for your ideal pick.

-Some splints are made from softer materials such as neoprene or micro-fleece, and they may have metal inserts.
+Some thumb braces are made from softer materials such as neoprene or micro-fleece, and they may have metal inserts.

 Hand & Wrist Brace